𝑥ponentialLABS

 10 questions.
 No right answers.
 I'm looking for patterns — where AI tools were adopted but nothing structural changed underneath.

-This is a 10-question diagnostic.
-It doesn't ask about which tools you've deployed, your data quality, or your IT infrastructure.
-It asks about your organization's structure — whether your roles, reporting lines, and operating model have actually changed, or whether you're running a pre-AI organization with AI tools bolted on.
+This is a 10-question diagnostic across five dimensions of AI readiness.
+It doesn't ask about which tools you've deployed or your IT infrastructure.
+It asks whether your organization's structure, governance, cost model, role definitions, and expansion approach have actually changed — or whether you're running a pre-AI organization with AI tools bolted on.
 Score yourself honestly.
 Higher scores indicate a larger capability overhang.

 01 / 10